Paebbels/pyVHDLParser/doc/BlockStream/index.rst

-In the :ref:`second pass <concept-passes>` a stream of double-linked :class:`~pyVHDLParser.Token.Token` objects is read and grouped in another Python :term:`generator` to :term:`block`s.
+In the :ref:`second pass <concept-passes>` a stream of double-linked :class:`~pyVHDLParser.Token.Token` objects is read and grouped in another Python :term:`generator` to blocks.
 Blocks are again a chain of double-linked objects of base-class :class:`~pyVHDLParser.Blocks.Block`.